Deasun/snAPP/README.md

 #### FeatureTickets
 * members request a feature by completing a Feature Request Form in which they describe and classify their request.
-* each Feature has its own profile page where members can access full details about the feature, add comments to suggest refining/amending the request. snAPP admin enageg in the discussion to refine the request.
+* each Feature has its own profile page where members can access full details about the feature, add comments to suggest refining/amending the request. snAPP admin engage in the discussion to refine the request.
 Once this process is complete, snAPP admin team develop a Feature Report and costing of how much money will be required to create the entire feature.
 This costing is the feature's target
 * members contribute to the feature by purchasing FeatureTickets (£10 x 1).
 The snAPP admin team will begin work once the feature starts to get contributions.
 A progress bar is displayed to show how many more FeatureTickets are required to complete the feature
 * the Developing snAPP page uses data-visualisation charts to show the activity of the snAPP team in responding to members' requests.
 The most recently added feature, one feature in development, and one without any contributions - as well as a table of features list by date - are displayed for the purposes of transparency and promoting certain features.